My Husband Is a Disappointing Father: 10 Ways to Handle It

 Doing too much could also be a bad parenting trait and could feel like you’re suffocating your child.

 Some fathers can be overprotective to where the kids will feel like they are in prison.
-They would also lose the ability to decide independently and solve their problems.
+They will also lose the ability to make decisions independently and solve their problems.

 3. He doesn’t allow his kids to express their feelings